Tobacco Education & Outreach Coordinator

 - Child Abuse and criminal background checks are required for this position

-This is a part-time position with a salary of $12.00 per hour.
-As a part-time position, this position is offered dental and vision insurance, an SEP/IRA retirement plan, vacation time, and credit union access.
+This is a full-time, hourly position budgeted at $14.50/hour.
+As a full-time position, this position is offered medical, dental and vision, life, long-term disability, and short term disability insurance, an SEP/IRA retirement plan, vacation time, and credit union access.
 Excellent working environment in downtown Allentown, PA within close proximity of numerous restaurants and cafes, arts and culture organizations, and more.

 Internship opportunities provide undergraduate and graduate students with high-quality experiential learning opportunities at an LGBT non-profit organization.
 Internships are open only to students enrolled or completing educational programs at accredited higher educational institutions.
 In order to provide a high-quality learning experience for our interns, our internship program requires that students intern for a minimum of 8 hours per week during the spring or fall semesters (12 week minimum) and 16 hours per week during the summer semester (9 weeks minimum).
 Interns at Bradbury-Sullivan LGBT Community Center conclude their internships after learning transferable skills that are relevant for employment in many non-profit organizations.

-We are currently accepting internship applications for Summer 2018 for all internships
+We are currently accepting internship applications for Fall 2018 for all internships

 Academic internship for a graduate or undergraduate student in any field of study.
-Major Events interns work directly with the Major Events Coordinator to plan and execute major fundraising events including the annual pride festival and the annual gala.
-Interns learn transferable skills in development for non-profit organizations.
+Pride Programs interns work directly with the Pride Programs Manager to plan and execute the annual pride festival and other pride programs, including the pride pageant.
+Interns learn transferable skills in event logistics for non-profit organizations.

 Training Institute Internship